jack-cros-bie/ase-assignment-2/README.md

 - **jsonwebtoken**: JWT creation & verification.

 ### Development dependencies
+The following command can be run to install all packages in one go:
 ```bash
 npm install -D typescript @types/node @types/pg @types/bcrypt @types/jsonwebtoken tailwindcss postcss autoprefixer
 ```